-It should be understood that the bone suture assemblies 32 FIG. 1 is a schematic illustration of a bone having a 65 may be utilized in the treatment of any one of many different types of fractures.
+It should be understood that the bone suture assemblies 32 may be utilized in the treatment of any one of many different types of fractures.
 The fractures may or may not result in the formation of one or more bone fragments.
-In FIG. 1, the
+In FIG. 1, the bone suture assemblies 32 have been illustrated as interconnecting sections 22 and 24 of a complete bone fracture of the spiral type.
+However, the bone suture assemblies 32 could be utilized to connect a fragment of a bone to the main portion of the bone from which the fragment was broken off.

 Each of the bone suture assemblies 32 has the same construction.
 However, the bone suture assemblies 32 could have different constructions if desired.
-The construction of one of the identical bone suture assemblies 32 is illustrated in FIG. 2.
+The construction of ${45}$ one of the identical bone suture assemblies $\mathbf{32}$ is illustrated in FIG. 2.

 The bone suture assembly 32 (FIG. 2) includes a flexible suture 38 which extends across the fracture 26.
 The suture 38 is disposed in a straight cylindrical passage 40 which extends diametrically across a generally cylindrical portion of the bone 20.
-The passage 40 extends through hard 15 compact tissue of an outer layer 42 of the bone and through spongy or cancellous bone tissue 44 which is enclosed by the hard outer layer.
-Although the passage 40 has a linear configuration, the passage could have a nonlinear configuration if desired.
+The passage 40 extends through hard compact tissue of an outer layer 42 of the bone and through spongy or cancellous bone tissue 44 which is enclosed by the hard outer layer.
+Although the passage 40 has a linear 2, illustrating the manner in which a suture retainer is used 55 configuration, the passage could have a nonlinear configuration if desired.